-Parking plays an extremely important role in creating successful, active, and economical developments.
-Parking with mixed-use incorporated, helps to encourage pedestrian movement at the street level, as well as encouraging further growth in surrounding areas.
-Early consideration of parking during planning will identify the best opportunities for integrating parking and create the potential for incorporating mixed-use.
+Parking plays an extremely important role in creating successful, active, and economical real estate developments.
+Parking structures with mixed-use incorporated in the facility encourages pedestrian movement at the street level, as well as encouraging further growth in surrounding areas.
+Early consideration of parking during development planning will identify the best and most cost-effective opportunities for integrating parking into the development plan.

 *Federal, State, and Local codes govern most of these requirements and should be thoroughly investigated.
 Data presented herein should be considered guidelines only.
 For more specific information and assistance with implementation of these guidelines, please contact THA Consulting, Inc. via email at firstname.lastname@example.org